Odin-SMR/hermod/Documentation/odin.hermod.rst

 A site-specific installation script ``/misc/apps/torque-package-mom-linux-x86_64.sh`` provided all configuration needed at the client.

         This is probably a lie - but would be nice to regenerate the scripts to include everything...

+An important part of the processing system is the scripts at the client that creates a temporary directories before a processing starts and removes it when processing is finished.
+These scripts runs wether or not the processing was successful or not.

 Torque server configuration
 ___________________________

 A site-specific installation script ``torque-package-server-linux-x86_64.sh`` installs binaries and libraries and some basic configuration.
-Configuration to reflect connected nodes and their capabilities is necesary.
+Editing configuration files to reflect connected nodes and their capabilities is necesary.

 The file ``/var/spool/torque/server_priv/nodes`` defines the computee nodes: